Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 * correspondence between prospective computational predictions and observed human outcomes;
 * cost of reaching an advance, revise or retire decision.

+The predefined conventional reference workflow is specified in the Computational and AI Technical Appendix.
+It comprises:

+manual evidence review
+→ narrative candidate selection
+→ fixed task design
+→ conventional pilot
+→ post-hoc transfer assessment

+Before the efficiency evaluation begins, the team will specify whether each indicator will be assessed through a parallel comparison, a prospectively documented benchmark process or an appropriately matched historical development case.

 ## 3.6 Existing assets and preliminary enabling evidence

 | Evidence source                     | Current asset                                                                                    | Contribution                                                                      |